victorabarros/nsq-service-self-driven/article/README.md

 The NSQ is composed of 3 services:

 - **nsqd**
-  - manage the messages
+  - the daemon that receives, queues, and delivers messages to clients
 - **nsqlookupd**
   - manages topology information and provides an eventually consistent discovery service
 - **nsqadmin**
   - web UI to introspect the cluster

-It's possible to start all them from the same official docker images `nsqio/nsq`.
+It's possible to start them all from the same official docker images `nsqio/nsq`.

 ## Hands on